soulspace-org/overarch/README.md

   * unwieldy tooling (IMHO)

 * [fc4-framework](https://github.com/FundingCircle/fc4-framework)
-  *
+  * FC4 is a Docs as Code tool to create software architecture diagrams.
   * just diagram oriented
   * no separation between model and presentation
-  * tied to structurizr for modelling
+  * tied to structurizr for modelling and visualization

 * [archinsight](https://github.com/lonely-lockley/archinsight)
   * Insight language is a DSL (Domain Specific Language)